Skip to main content

 tip

-Both start date and end date are managed with controls in the Kanban editor.
-If these are active, their controls will appear automatically.
-Use the date type to set them up.
+Both start date and end date fields are managed through the editor.
+If you enable them, controls appear automatically.
+To configure them, use the date type.

 tip